lun0522/Notes/CppLang.md

 Note that the space for default pointer-type parameters matters.
 For example, `int f(char* = nullptr);` is good, while `int f(char*= nullptr)` has a syntax error because of `*=`.

 For function overloading, the return type is not considered for overload resolution.
 Overloading across class or namespace is not enabled by default (we should consider a class as a namespace here).
 For example, in a derived class, a method in the base class won't be considered for overload resolution.
-If we want that overloading happen, we have to use the `using`-directives or argument dependent lookup:
+If we want that overloading to happen, we have to use the `using`-directives or argument dependent lookup:

 ```cpp
 struct X {